Escobita/selenium/selenium-core/selenium-website/src/main/rst/xx_webdriver.rst

 =============================  ========================  =============================================
 Name of driver                 Available on which OS?
 Class to instantiate
 =============================  ========================  =============================================
-:ref:`HtmlUnitDriver`          All                       org.openqa.selenium.htmlunit.HtmlUnitDriver
+`HtmlUnit Driver`_             All                       org.openqa.selenium.htmlunit.HtmlUnitDriver
-:ref:`FirefoxDriver`           All                       org.openqa.selenium.firefox.FirefoxDriver
+`Firefox Driver`_              All                       org.openqa.selenium.firefox.FirefoxDriver
-:ref:`InternetExplorerDriver`  Windows                   org.openqa.selenium.ie.InternetExplorerDriver
+`Internet Explorer Driver`_    Windows                   org.openqa.selenium.ie.InternetExplorerDriver
-:ref:`ChromeDriver`            All                       org.openqa.selenium.chrome.ChromeDriver
+`Chrome Driver`_               All                       org.openqa.selenium.chrome.ChromeDriver
 =============================  ========================  =============================================

 You can find out more information about each of these by following the links in the table.
 Which you use depends on what you want to do.
-For sheer speed, the :ref:`HtmlUnitDriver` is great, but it's not graphical, which means that you can't watch what's happening.
+For sheer speed, the `HtmlUnit Driver`_ is great, but it's not graphical, which means that you can't watch what's happening.
 As a developer you may be comfortable with this, but sometimes it's good to be able to test using a real browser, especially when you're showing a demo of your application (or running the tests) for an